[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 • Centralized dashboard for application and cluster health

-License type: Open source core (AGPL v3) with commercial plans
+License type: Open source (Apache License 2.0) with commercial/enterprise plans

 Website: https://devtron.ai